How to Select an Athletic Training School

-To become an athletic trainer in almost any state, students will need to pass the Board of Certification (BOC) exam.
-Only graduates from programs accredited by the Commission on Accreditation of Athletic Training Education (CAATE) are eligible to sit for the BOC exam, so it is of paramount importance that students choose a CAATE-accredited program.
+- Only graduates from programs accredited by the Commission on Accreditation of Athletic Training Education (CAATE) are eligible to sit for the Board of Certification (BOC) exam, so students should choose a CAATE-accredited program.

-Students may want to look for programs that offer a variety of settings for completing clinical training, and students with specific interests should look for training opportunities in those areas.
-For example, students interested in working with university athletes may look for a school with an athletic program that lets athletic training students complete clinical hours working with school athletes.
-Students who would like to work in a hospital or physician's clinic should look for schools that have affiliations with local healthcare facilities that conduct internships.
+- Students may want to look for programs that offer a variety of settings for completing clinical training, and students with specific interests should look for training opportunities in those areas.

-Prospective students may want to ask programs where recent graduates have gone to graduate school or are currently employed.
-It may help a student's own career prospects to find a school that has a record of preparing graduates for the type of career the student desires.
+- Prospective students may want to ask programs where recent graduates have gone to graduate school or are currently employed.

 Athletic Training Program Overviews